Peak, valley and intermediate regimes in the lateral van der Waals force: Introduction

-In the context of the CP interaction, the interest in the subtleties brought by the consideration of anisotropic polarizable particles has increased.
-Among the reasons is the phenomenon known as the Casimir torque (see Refs. \cite{Gangaraj-PRB-2018, Antezza-PRB-2020} and references therein), and the prediction of a vertical repulsive CP force involving anisotropic particles (see Ref. \cite{Venkataram-PRA-2020} and those therein).
-To take into account curvature or roughness effects in the interaction with these particles, theoretical analysis beyond the proximity force approximation (PFA) are necessary, because this approximation fails when considering anisotropic particles, since the effects on the particle orientation depend on a more precise description of the surface geometry \cite{Bimonte-PRD-2015}.
+In the context of the CP/vdW interaction, the interest in the subtleties brought by the consideration of anisotropic polarizable particles has increased \cite{Shajesh-PRA-2012,Buhmann-PRA-2018,Bimonte-PRD-2015,Thiyam-PRA-2015,Gangaraj-PRB-2018,Antezza-PRB-2020,Buhmann-IJMPA-2016, Venkataram-PRA-2020,Eberlein-PRA-2011}.
+Among the reasons is the phenomenon known as the Casimir torque \cite{Bimonte-PRD-2015,Thiyam-PRA-2015,Gangaraj-PRB-2018,Antezza-PRB-2020}, and the prediction of a vertical repulsive CP/vdW force involving anisotropic particles \cite{Levin-PRL-2010,Buhmann-IJMPA-2016,Venkataram-PRA-2020,Eberlein-PRA-2011}.
+To take into account curvature or roughness effects in the interaction with these particles, theoretical analyses beyond the proximity force approximation (PFA) are necessary when such effects depend on a more precise description of the surface geometry \cite{Bimonte-PRD-2015}.
+During the last two decades, several studies have been done using approaches that can provide predictions for physical situations for which the PFA is not the best approximation \cite{Gies-JHEP-2003, Neto-PRA-2005, Emig-PRL-2006, Bimonte-EPL-2012,Bimonte-APL-2012,Lussange-PRA-2012,Dalvit-PRL-2008,Bimonte-PRD-2015,Bennett-PRA-2015, Buhmann-IJMPA-2016}.
+For instance, for isotropic particles interacting with grooved surfaces, the PFA predicts that no lateral force acts on the particle when it is over a plateau of the surface, whereas analyses beyond the PFA reveals the existence of a lateral force \cite{Dalvit-PRL-2008}.

-The PFA \cite{Derjaguin-SovPhysJETP-1957} is based on treating smooth surfaces as a sum of infinitesimal parallel plates \cite{Bordag-PhysRep-2001}, which is reasonable when the characteristic length scale along the surface is much larger than the particle-surface distance \cite{Dalvit-JPA-2008}.
-However, in some situations the predictions based the PFA can deviate significantly from the actual behavior for the CP interaction \cite{Dalvit-PRL-2008}.